Merthyr Tydfil, Glamorgan

 A similar situation occurred in 1898 when wage-cuts by the employers resulted in another five-month-long strike.
 With the support of the Local Government Board, strikers were again offered an outdoor labour test.
 At the end of the dispute, colliery owners challenged the legality of providing such relief to strikers.
 In 1900, the Court of Appeal issued what became known as the Merthyr Tydfil judgment.
 It decreed that, regardless of his being on strike or not, an able-bodied man who could not ork was not entitled to poor relief unless he was too exhausted by his situation to be capable of working.
 It was ruled, however, that the wives and families of strikers could claim poor relief.
 Unmarried strikers thus had no access to poor relief until they had become to debilitated to work.

-Trecynon Industrial School
+Trecynon Industrial School and Cottage Homes

-In 1871, the union erected an infirmary at Trecynon, Aberdare.
+In 1871, the Merthyr Union erected an infirmary at Llewelyn Street, Trecynon, Aberdare.
 However, the premises proved to be unsatisfactory and in 1877, the site was converted to an "industrial school" for 124 children.
 The school was intended to educate pauper children away from the influence of the main workhouse.
 They were given training in different trades and occupations.
 An "Industrial farm" also operated at the north of the school site.
 The school became known a "training school" from about 1895 and in 1904, four cottage homes were erected nearby.